Mercer 79, Mississippi 76

 Marshall Henderson had 18points, including the game-tying 3 with 13 seconds left, forMississippi (8-3).
 Jarvis Summers had a team-high 21 points for theRebels, who were 7-of-24 from 3-point range.

 The Bears never trailed in thefirst half, though it was close with nine minutes to play in the stanzabefore Mercer went on a 20-10 closing run to forge a 12-pointhalftime advantage.
-Henderson struggled in the first half, going1-of-6 from the field for four points and drawing a technical foul inthe closing minutes of the stanza.
+Henderson struggled in the first half, going1-of-6 from the field for four points and drawing a technical foul inthe closing minutes.

 The lead ballooned to 16 earlyin the second half before Mississippi made its move, taking its firstlead of the game on Henderson’s 3-pointer with 9:18 to play.
 TheRebels went up by as many as seven before the Bears went on a 14-4run to take back the lead, holding on to it until Henderson tied thecontest in the final seconds.